microsoft/SymCrypt/BUILD.md

 * `exe` - unit tests

 ### Building with MSBuild
-Currently, MSBuild is only supported internally for use in Azure DevOps pipelines that produce artifacts for Windows.
-Building the SymCrypt unit tests with MSBuild requires access to the msbignum and RSA32 implementations, which cannot be released externally due to licensing restrictions.
+SymCrypt also supports building with MSBuild on Windows.
+This is primarily intended for Microsoft-internal use in official builds, for compatibility with the Windows engineering system.
 If you wish to build directly with MSBuild, bypassing the Python helper script, you can run `msbuild /p:Platform=<platform> /p:Architecture=<arch> symcrypt.sln`.
 Note that Python is still required for translating SymCryptAsm.
 The output directory for MSBuild is always `build\bin`, and all compiled outputs are placed in this directory.

 ## Building Linux targets